We found 5 geriatricians near Manchester, CT.

-Dr. Susan Giles is a geriatrician and adult rheumatologist.
-She studied medicine at Penn State College of Medicine.
-Dr. Giles is professionally affiliated with Saint Francis Hospital and Medical Center.
+Dr. Susan Giles' areas of specialization are geriatrics (elderly care) and adult rheumatology.
+She accepts Medicare insurance.
+Dr. Giles attended medical school at Penn State College of Medicine.
+She is affiliated with Saint Francis Hospital and Medical Center (Hartford, CT).

 Geriatrics is the subspecialty of internal medicine that provides primary care to older adults.
 Physical health tends to decline with age, and geriatricians work to manage such age-related concerns as chronic illness, frailty, multiple medications, and declining mental health to keep seniors as active and independent as possible.